p-arrow/Red-Blue-Guide/Coding/Code Review.md

 4. Look for specific function(e.g. Create User Account): Look at how it is implement connected with other functions (**Recommended**)

 ### What to ask yourself?
-1. Dangerous Code identified?
+- Improper usage of malicious code identified?
+- Code relying on user-controlled data?
-2. Control over arguments?
+- Control over arguments?
+- What if code is executed from two different users at exact same time (w/o logging)?
-3. Filtering in place?
+- Filtering in place?
-4. Sufficient filtering in place?
+- Sufficient filtering in place?
-5. Code is reachable?
+- Functions flags corretly set? (look at DOCs to study available flags)
+- Implementation of Cryptography Libs acc. to best practices or developer-custom-solution?
+- Selection and implementation of hash functions correct?

 ## Node.js/Javascript
 - `routes/index.js`: Learn the structure of the code